darrenFrowen/Cross-Tenant-DevOps-ServiceConnection/Cross-Tenant-DevOps-ServiceConnection.md

 # Azure DevOps Service Connection

-The following describes how to create an Azure DevOps Service Connection and Azure App Registration for cross Tenant authentication where the Azure DevOps Origanisation is a member of `Tenant A` but the Azure subscription is a member of `Tenant B`.
-In this scenario we are unable to use the automatic creation workflow, which creates the required App registration automacially and assigns the required Azure role assignment.
-The following details are required to complete this DevOps project service connection creation required manual workflows.
+The following describes how to create an Azure DevOps Service Connection and Azure App Registration for cross Tenant authentication where the Azure DevOps Origanisation is a member of `Entra Tenant A` but the Azure subscription is a member of `Entra Tenant B`.

-**For the following please see variable group `Contoso-Variable-Group` for the key values.**
+In this scenario we are unable to use the automatic creation workflow using Azure DevOps in `Entra Tenant A`, which would create the required App registration automacially and assign the required Azure role assignment if both were both the same Entra Tenant.

+The following portal experience is required to complete the Azure DevOps project service connection App registration/Service Principle to be used for authentication and authorisation to deploy Azure DevOps pipelines.

+For the purpose of this document the Azure Subscription is named `Contoso` with short name `con`.

+**Create a DevOps Variable Group or Azure Keyvault to store the following sensitive key values.**

 - Application Client ID `clientId`
 - Directory Tenant ID `tenantId`